 Skip to main content

 It’s a question we hear often from clients, but not often enough.
-Even though there are similarities between the two, the difference between the PIM and MDM domains is actually quite stark.
-For most, however, the difference between PIM and MDM is not entirely clear and they use the terms interchangeably.
+Even though there are similarities, the difference between the PIM and MDM domains is quite stark.
+For most, however, the difference between PIM and MDM is unclear, and they use the terms interchangeably.

 But before we start comparing the two, let’s explore the two domains separately: